Ukrainian teen refugee connects with Colorado classmates through music: "Some kids were crying"

 "This war left an imprint on all of us, we saw it with our own eyes, we heard how shells explode, we all survived it, the children survived it," Salomatina said.

-In 2014, Tymofii, his parents and his four siblings fled from their home in the Donetsk region of Ukraine, to elsewhere in the country.
-But in 2020, the war followed them.
+In 2014, Tymofii, his parents and his four siblings fled from their home in the Donetsk region of Ukraine to elsewhere in the country.
+But in 2022, the war followed them.

 "The place where we lived there, it was shelled, it was very scary, the children were very scared," Salomatina said.
 "We ran from one house to the basement to hide from the shells and God put a wall over us, that is, we were all intact, nothing happened to us, although there were explosions flying around."